 The Tenancy Dispute Officer will give verbal reasons for their decision to both parties plus a written order at the end of the hearing.
 If the matter is more complicated the Tenancy Dispute Officer may decide to reserve their decision.
 This means that they will contact the parties (in person, by telephone or by mail) within 30 days to give them their decision (verbal or written) and a written order.

 If you are unable to attend a hearing

 If you do not attend the hearing, the Tenancy Dispute Officer may conduct the hearing without you.

 You may attend by telephone, or have a representative appear on your behalf.
-If you must attend by telephone at an in-person hearing it must be arranged with the RTDRS at least one hour prior to the hearing start time.
+If the hearing was scheduled as an in-person hearing and you must attend by telephone, it must be arranged with the RTDRS at least one hour prior to the hearing start time.

 If you do not attend the hearing, the hearing may still proceed and an order may be granted in your absence.
 The order may have serious consequences for you.

 ‘Adjourn’ or ‘adjournment’ is the legal word for delaying the hearing.